SteeltoeOSS/Samples/Connectors/src/AspDotNetCore/MySqlEF6/README.md

 2016-07-01T07:27:57.73-0600 [APP/0]      OUT Application started.
 Press Ctrl+C to shut down.
 ```

+This sample will be available at <http://mysqlef6-connector.[your-cf-apps-domain]/>.

-At this point the app is up and running.
-Upon startup the app inserts a couple rows into the bound MySql database.
-To display those rows click on the `MySql Data` link in the menu and you should see the row data displayed.
+Upon startup, the app inserts a couple rows into the bound MySql database.
+To display those rows click on the `MySql Data` link in the menu.

 ---